 For new planners, breaking into the wedding industry can be tough.
 But like any industry, you have to do your research, brand yourself, and work hard to build a network.
 To get your business started, we’re here to share with you some of our tips and tricks to building your professional foundation and client experience.
 Read on, and have plenty of blank space in that planner for all of the new clients you’ll book!

 Setting up a Professional Foundation

-Education & Collaboration: We always recommend starting out with education and collaboration.
-Even if you’ve never planned a wedding before—especially if you’ve never planned a wedding before in your life—start attending event-planning conferences and courses.
+We always recommend starting out with education and collaboration.
+Even if you’ve never planned a wedding before—especially if you’ve never planned a wedding before—start attending event-planning conferences and courses.
 Along that same vein, make sure you’re doing plenty of industry research.
 Staying current on trends is such an important part of the wedding-planning world.

-Systems & Processes: Just because you’ve never planned a wedding before doesn’t mean you can’t have systems and processes in place for when you do so.
+Just because you’ve never planned a wedding before doesn’t mean you can’t have systems and processes in place for when you do so.
 The more proactive you are, the better.
-Begin to define your workflow, outline how and when you’ll communicate with clients and start scheduling and tackling administrative tasks.
+Begin to define your workflow, outline how and when you’ll communicate with clients, and start scheduling and tackling administrative tasks.

-Self Branding: This is a biggie.
-Potential clients need to see that you’ve got your stuff together, and your materials should communicate the fact that you’re an operating, thriving wedding planner.
-Invest in pretty business cards and build an online portfolio (even if you have no weddings to showcase, your website can still offer a bio, photos, awards and accolades, contact info, etc.).
-You should also begin to build your social media presence.
+This is a biggie.
+Potential clients need to see that you’ve got your stuff together.
+Your materials should communicate the fact that you’re an operating, thriving wedding planner.
+Invest in pretty business cards and build an online portfolio.
+Even if you have no weddings to showcase, your website can still offer a bio, photos, awards and accolades, contact info, etc. You should also begin to build your social media presence.
 Everything you post is a reflection of your business, and you want to begin to position yourself as a thought leader in the industry.
-Your Instagram images should be powerful and pretty.
+Your Instagram should be powerful and pretty.
 Your Facebook posts should encourage interaction.
-You may also want to start building out a blog, if you have the bandwidth and the potential for useful content.
+You may also want to start building out a blog if you have the bandwidth and the potential for useful content.